devMuniz02/Porfolio-Code-AI-projects/README.md

 - Matplotlib
 - HuggingFace Transformers
 - Stable Baselines3

-Refer to the `README.md` files in individual folders for specific dependencies and setup instructions.

 ## Contributions
 Contributions are welcome!
 Feel free to submit a pull request or open an issue if you have ideas for improvements, new projects, or bug fixes.